Rio Grande Valley Amputation Injury Lawyer

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Amputation Injury Accidents in Rio Grande Valley
+Amputation Injury Cases in Rio Grande Valley

-High-risk accident areas in Rio Grande Valley include US-83 (Expressway 83) corridor through McAllen and the Valley, US-77 between Brownsville and Harlingen, I-2/US-83 interchange near Pharr, International bridges and border crossing areas in Hidalgo and Brownsville, FM 1015 (Weslaco area) known for agricultural vehicle and pedestrian accidents.
-If you have been injured in a amputation injury accident near any of these locations, our attorneys can help.
+High-risk areas in Rio Grande Valley include US-83 (Expressway 83) corridor through McAllen and the Valley, US-77 between Brownsville and Harlingen, I-2/US-83 interchange near Pharr, International bridges and border crossing areas in Hidalgo and Brownsville, FM 1015 (Weslaco area) known for agricultural vehicle and pedestrian accidents.
+If you have been injured near any of these locations, our attorneys can help.

 - The RGV has some of the highest poverty rates in the country, which contributes to underinsured motorist claims and challenges in recovering damages